cakephp/docs/en/core-libraries/logging.rst

 .. php:staticmethod:: notice($message, $scope = array())
 .. php:staticmethod:: debug($message, $scope = array())
 .. php:staticmethod:: info($message, $scope = array())

+.. php:interface:: LogInterface

+    This interface is required for logging adapters.

+.. php:method:: write($type, $message)

+    Write a message to the log storage system. ``$type`` will be the level of the log message.  ``$message`` will be the content of the log message.

 .. meta::
     :title lang=en: Logging